rwblokzijl/Msc-thesis-EuroToken/thesis.md

 and destruction of EuroTokens.
 The off-line transaction capacity could be extended to make EuroToken a **disaster proof** payment system.
 With backing during deployment of the ECB, EuroToken could become the standardised digital currency of Europe allowing **international** with ease.

-The rest of the requirements are legal questions and should are left out of scope.
+The rest of the requirements are legal questions and are left out of scope.

 # Discussion and future work